Richard Baumhammers: White supremacism

+Shooting

 On April 28, 2000, at 1:30 p.m.
-EDT, Richard Baumhammers walked to the home of his next-door neighbor, a 63-year-old Jewish woman named Anita "Nicki" Gordon, and fatally shot her, then set her house on fire.
+EDT, Richard Baumhammers walked to the home of his Jewish next-door neighbor, 63-year-old Anita "Nicki" Gordon, and fatally shot her, then set her house on fire.
 Gordon had been friends with Baumhammers' parents for 31 years.
+Afterwards, Baumhammers left town in his Jeep Cherokee and drove to numerous suburbs around Allegheny County.
-Afterwards, Baumhammers jumped into his black Jeep Cherokee and drove to the Beth El Congregation in Scott Township, where Gordon was a member of the synagogue.
-There, he fired into the synagogue's windows, then exited his vehicle and spray-painted two red swastikas on the building.

-A short distance from the synagogue at the India Grocer in Scott Town Center, 31-year-old Anil Thakur, formerly of Bihar, India, was shot to death while picking up groceries during his lunch hour.
-A 25-year-old store manager named Sandeep Patel was shot in the neck and paralyzed.
-Patel would use a wheelchair for the next seven years before dying at the age of 32 in February 2007 from complications due to pneumonia at UPMC, in McCandless, Pennsylvania.
+In Scott Township, Baumhammers went to the Beth El Congregation synagogue, where Gordon was a member and fired into the synagogue's windows from his car.
+He then exited his vehicle and spray-painted two red swastikas and the word "Jew" on the building.
+A short distance from the synagogue at the India Grocer in Scott Town Center, Baumhammers shot to death 31-year-old Anil Thakur, formerly of Bihar, India, who had been picking up groceries during his lunch hour.
+Baumhammers also shot 25-year-old store manager Sandip Patel once in the neck and once in the upper back, paralyzing him.
+Patel would use a wheelchair for the next seven years before dying at the age of 32 on February 3, 2007 from complications due to pneumonia at UPMC, in McCandless, Pennsylvania.

-Baumhammers next drove to the Ahavath Achim Congregation in Carnegie, where he shattered the synagogue's glass windows with gunfire.
-At Robinson Town Centre, about ten miles from his home, he walked into Ya Fei Chinese Cuisine where Chinese restaurant manager Ji-ye Sun, aged 34 and Theo "Tony" Pham, a 27-year-old Vietnamese American cook were fatally shot in front of customers.
+After a stop in Carnegie, where he shot out the windows of the Ahavath Achim Congregation, Baumhammers drove to Robinson Township and entered the Robinson Town Centre.
+Inside, he opened fire at Ya Fei Chinese Cuisine where he fatally shot 34-year-old Chinese restaurant manager Ji-ye Sun and 27-year-old Vietnamese American delivery driver Thao "Tony" Pham in front of customers.

 From Robinson Town Center, Baumhammers drove to the C.S.
 Kim School of Karate in Center Township, Beaver County where Garry Lee, a 22-year-old African American was exercising with a European American friend, George Thomas II.
 Baumhammers initially pointed the gun at Thomas, then turned and fired at Lee, killing him instantly.

-Arrest and trial

 Richard Baumhammers was pulled over in his Jeep and arrested at 3:30 p.m.
 EDT in the town of Ambridge, Pennsylvania.
 Baumhammers' spree lasted two hours and ran a 15-mile trail that spanned two counties and crossed three townships.

+When Pittsburgh police officers searched Baumhammers' Mt.
+Lebanon home, they found a three-page document, described as a manifesto, which "advocated the rights of European Americans" and called for violence against "third world" immigrants.
+The document was signed by Baumhammers and named him as the "chairman" of the "Free Market Party".